 Notes on the Geography of Sri Lanka: Kandy: Palaces and Medamahanuwara

 "There is nothing worthy of remark either in their architecture or decorations."
 That was the opinion of Major Jonathan Forbes in his Eleven Years in Ceylon (1840).
 It's not fair, but there's this much truth in it: the Kandyans in 1800 were no longer building to the standards of their ancestors.
 We look here at some of their later handiwork and then at the last refuge of their last king.

 The British eventually restored the original part of the council chamber, too, which was near collapse in the 1920s.
 In his official diary, Government Agent William Kindersley wrote in March, 1923, that "The Audience Hall remains propped up with jungle posts and is a pathetic sight.
 Many of the pillars have so rotted at the base that the pillars have sunk from 1 to 3 inches from the beam that they are supposed to support."

 Here's part of the maligawa or royal palace of the last king.
-Its relation to the Temple of the Tooth is shown well here, but the picture isn't a fair representation of what the building really looked like, because it's been stripped of the massive veranda that once wrapped it.
+Its relation to the Temple of the Tooth is shown well here, but the picture isn't a fair representation of what the palace in its prime looked like, because it's been stripped of the massive veranda that once wrapped it.

-Heavy Kandyan roofs demanded massive columms and beams, once joined with these massive capitals.
+Heavy Kandyan roofs demanded massive columms and beams, with capitals to match.

 Another set of capitals.